 Beaches Featured in

 The Dominican Republic has some of the most breathtaking beaches in the Caribbean.
-So whether you are looking for an undeveloped and secluded stretch of sand to get away from people and civilization or a beach to relax at an all-inclusive resort, you will get it here.
+So whether you are looking for an undeveloped and secluded stretch of sand to get away from people and civilization or a beach to relax at an all-inclusive resort, you will definitely find it here.

 The best time to visit the Dominican Republic coastal areas runs from December through April, with December and April being the busiest.
 You will face less rain and humidity during these months and this period is typically cooler and fresher but with comfortable water temperatures.